elclanrs/jq-idealforms-old/README.md

 ### setOptions

-Set the options of the form after being initialized.
-The new options are merged with the previous ones allowing to override any option.
+Override the options of the form after being initialized.

 **chainable:** yes